hamcrest/PyHamcrest/README.md

 Installation
 ============

 Hamcrest can be installed using the usual Python packaging tools.
-It depends on distribute, but as long as you have a network connection when you install the installation process will take care of that for you.
+It depends on distribute, but as long as you have a network connection when you install, the installation process will take care of that for you.

 My first PyHamcrest test
 ========================